pydata/patsy/doc/API-reference.rst

    An alias for :func:`standardize`, for R compatibility.

-The :func:`C` function documented elsewhere is also a stateful transform.

 Finally, this is not itself a stateful transform, but it's useful if you want to define your own: